As we entered the new year, a lot of you probably think that by now, you should have already achieved your dream car or dream house.

 Applying for a new credit account receives 10% in the deciding factor.
 Getting a new credit account or loan triggers a "hard inquiry," which dings your score, which means, opening multiple lines of credit in a short period can affect your rating.

-So what kind of score is considered a good credit score?
+So what kind of score is considered a good credit score in the Philippines?

 Believe it or not, if you have a 750 and above score, then you have an excellent credit score.
 A range of 700-749 means you have good credit standing, 650-699 is fair, while 600-649 is poor.
 Scores that rank below 600 are already considered as a bad credit score.